SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

   - model
   - write options
   - SQL
+  - scd2
 ---

 You can use Write Modes such as Overwrite, Append, and Merge to materialize your data.
 The Write Options tab within your target model Gem guides you through building different merge approaches, such as historical data changes with SCD 2, which use incremental materialization strategy.

-Target models are considered incremental models, which use a materialization strategy to update your data warehouse tables by only transforming and loading new or changed data since the last run.
+Target models are considered incremental models, which use a materialization strategy to update your data warehouse tables by only loading and transforming new or changed data since the last run.
 Instead of processing your entire Dataset every time, incremental models append or update only the new rows.
 This significantly reduces the time and resources required for your data transformations.

 ## Write Modes

 You can overwrite the target data entirely, append to existing target data, or merge to address slowly changing dimension scenarios.

-- To select write modes, you must set the Target Model Type & Format to **Table**.
+- To select write modes, you must set the Target Model [Type & Format](type-and-format.md) to **Table**.

 Once you've selected your write mode, you'll see in the Code view that the table is stored as a `"materialized": "incremental",` table, with `"incremental_strategy:` set to whichever write mode and merge approach you choose.